IngridOrnum/js-ca-spring-ingrid-ornum/README.md

 - Javascript: I used Javascript to create the burger menu in the header and dropdown content in the "about page".

 ### Tools used
-- Figma: I used figma to design the entire project.
+- Figma: I used figma to design the project, both mobile and desktop.
 - Webstorm: the code editing software I used.
-- Github: I github board and roadmap to keep a structured work flow.
+- Github: I github board to keep a structured work flow.
 I also used Github to commit and merge to main branch.
 - Sourcetree: Git version control was managed using Sourcetree.
-- Webp Converter: I downloaded and used this tool to compress images to under 200kb, from jpeg to webp.
-- Bing AI image generator: I used this image generator to use images more specific and suitable to the website I made.[Link to Bing image generator](https://www.bing.com/images/create?FORM=GDPGLP)
-- Unsplashed: I used free images from Unsplashed, and credited the owner on my figma file.
+- Unsplashed: I used free images from Unsplashed as a backup image in the hero slider at the homepage.
 - Fontawesome: Most of the icons used on the page is from [Fontawesome.](https://fontawesome.com/icons)
-- Flaticon: Some icons used on the page is from [Flaticon.](https://www.flaticon.com/)
 - Notion: I used Notion, a web application for taking notes.
+- ChatGPT: I used chatGPT when stuck on bugs or if I want input to improve my code.
+I also used ChatGPT to generate text to pages "about" and "terms of service".
+- YouTube: I used youtube for inspiration to resolve tasks.

 ### Deployment
 I used Vercel to deploy my project.
-[Click here to go to the project.](https://semester-project-2023.vercel.app/)
+[Click here to go to the project.](https://js-ca-spring-ingrid-ornum.vercel.app/index.html)

 ## Process
-The process of planning the project started in Notion, github board and github roadmap because I already was familiar with these tools.
+The process of planning the project started in Notion and github board because I already was familiar with these tools.

 ### Design process
-The first week I planned the project by create pencil sketches of each site, then I did mid-fi wireframes in figma.
-I also used Notion to write down ideas and reflect on the target audience.
-In the second week I created my design in figma, where I also declarired color-scheme, font-famliies, gaps and sizes.
-However, in the end of the week I decided to change all of my design.
-The reason for this was that I wanted more lighter and childlike colors used in my website.
-Because of this I was some days behind the dates I had set for myself in the roadmap I created.
-In total I used about two weeks designing the project.
-I also did some changes in the design, like swaping photos and adding a new font for h1-headings while coding.

-I found most of my images on unsplashed, searching for images related to science, museum, children, etc.
+I used inspiration from a project I did earlier where we only used HTML and CSS, but did some adjustments to make it work with this assignment.

 ### Production process
 I used sourcetree to set up the project and create branches locally on my mac.
 While working on the code, I regularly committed changes and pushed to Github.
 When finished with a branch, I merged with the main branch and pulled the changes to the main branch locally on my computer using sourcetree.

-I started creating the header and the footer, but I didn't complete the burger menu in the header until quite late in the work process because this required javascript and I wanted to prioritize to finish the design.
-I then created the the content on each page.
-I added all repeating styles in the "style.css" style-sheet, like gaps, font sizes, button styles, etc.

 ## Reflection
-I am not satisfied with the design I ended up with, even though I already changed it one time.
-I had many ideas of how the page could look like, but was split between a minamalistic og a maximalistic design.

-I also aren't too happy with the work process with the branches, because I merged some of the pages before being completely done with the page.
-This resulted in some awkward and messy branches, ex: "about-page-fix".
-If I could do it again, I would make even more detailed issues on the github board for each page.